 Tristan H. Cockcroft (12:02 PM)

-OK folks, time to call things to a close for today.
-Thanks for all your questions -- love to see all this excitement for baseball -- and sorry if I didn't get to yours.
+OK, lunch calls, so time to wrap things up for the day.
+Thanks for all your questions, and sorry if I couldn't get to yours today.
 Take care everyone!